The Texas Chainsaw Massacre 2: Soundtrack

 "Crazy Crazy Mama" by Roky Erickson was used in the film but not included on the soundtrack album.

 Release

 Marketing

 The final poster design, featuring the family sitting together, is a parody of the poster for the 1985 teen comedy-drama film The Breakfast Club.
+An alternate poster for the film features Leatherface sawing through a door with his chainsaw.